 • RCM is exam-focused; scales and technical exercises, and ear and sight-reading tests are also required.
 The Suzuki method focuses on playing at a high level (without the deadline of an exam).
 Many students are quite uncomfortable with the exam process: after all, being judged by a stranger is very different than playing pieces for supportive family and friends.
 There are other performance-oriented opportunities for feedback in the Suzuki method, including the Fall Workshop and Spring Festival.

 However, for advanced Suzuki piano students considering studying music at university, there is merit in undergoing the exam process.
 Universities have similar procedures to the RCM exams, and older students need to learn how to deal with the pressure of an exam.
 To that end, the ESPS graduation recitals require that all students perform three pieces (or movements) from memory.
 This is similar to the RCM exams, where students perform three pieces (later five) from memory.
 ESPS students are well prepared to take an RCM exam if they choose.
-Please contact me if you would like additional information on exams, their marking system, and high school credits.

 Tim Eckert, ESPS Teacher